Tortoise-Community/tortoise-discord-halloween-coding-event/README.md

 5. 0.14842655299999977s
 6. 0.20886057300000016s

-Failed elimination tests but nevertheless noteworthy (won't count for win):
+These failed some of the elimination tests but their code works on specific criteria.
+These are **not counted for win** but nevertheless are still noteworthy to show:

 * 0.029360745999999997s